prashantRmishra/System-design/FaceBook-live-comment/readme.md

 = 480cr = 4.8 billion writes per day
 ```
 So, we have huge amount of comment write daily.

 Given there is mild relation between Comments table, User and video table and our query is straight forward for getting the comments (old/new) we can use sql database(like postgres) but there are databases that are highly optimized for huge writes like **Cassandra**

-So we can an index for the given videoId and we can use createdTimestamp as our sort key ,we can easily shard on video Id.
+So we can query an index for the given videoId and we can use createdTimestamp as our sort key ,we can easily shard on video Id.
 Cassandra can scale horizontally.

 Cassandra will result in eventual consistency in some places but that is ok given our non functional requirement of eventual consistency of created comments.

 ## Questions
 What did we not use kafka for pub/sub message bus/channel?[know more](https://youtu.be/LjLx0fCd1k8?t=3116)

 Because kafka has a lot of overhead to subscribe and unsubscribe from channels and when users are scrolling through feed they are subscribing and unsubscribe to a live video stream very quickly and pubsub in redis makes it a lot more easier as it is in memory hence may be redis is better approach here